-In Energy and Chemical Systems, students will understand energy as a quantitative property of a system-a property that depends on the motion and interactions of matter and radiation within that system.
+Unit 2B is used in a chemistry course when Unit 2: The Chemistry of Abiotic Systems is taught in the Capstone Science Course.
+In Energy of Chemical Systems, students will understand energy as a quantitative property of a system-a property that depends on the motion and interactions of matter and radiation within that system.
 They will also understand that the total change of energy in any system is always equal to the total energy transferred into or out of the system.
 Students develop an understanding that energy, at both the macroscopic and the atomic scales, can be accounted for as motions of particles or as energy associated with the configurations (relative positions) of particles.

-Students understand the role that water plays in affecting weather.
 Students can examine the ways that human activities cause feedback that create changes to other systems.
 Students are expected to demonstrate proficiency in developing and using models, planning and carrying out investigations, analyzing and interpreting data, engaging in argument from evidence, and using these practices to demonstrate understanding of core ideas.